SakaethRam/GramEm/README.md

-# ZREX GramEm: Grammar and Sentiment Enhancement API
+# GramEm: Grammar and Sentiment Enhancement API

 GramEm is an intelligent text-enhancement tool that not only corrects grammar using a T5 transformer but also analyzes sentence emotions using a BERT-based model.
 It then adds relevant emojis to match the sentiment of the text - bringing more life and personality to user messages.